nicolasluarte/phd_thesis/chapters/thesis_project.md

 $$\frac{\alpha\beta}{(\alpha + \beta)^2(\alpha + \beta + 1)}$$

 With these simple statistical properties of the Beta distribution, we can represent uncertainty over the expected rewards for any given $a$ and $s$.
-If the exploration is defined by the posterior distribution, then it can be considered a Thompson sampling strategy [@ZZ9I6KCZ#Thompson_1933].
-To select an action, a posterior is built for every action and updated according to the previously stated rules.
+The previously presented way to model environment uncertainty and $q$ is the general case of Thompson sampling [@ZZ9I6KCZ#Thompson_1933].
+To select an action, a posterior is built for every action and updated according to the previously stated rules (Fig. 2).
 Then, for each posterior, a single reward estimate $\hat{r}$ is sampled, resulting in an estimated value for each action.
 The action selected greedily, so $a = argmax_{a \in A} \hat{r}(a)$ where $A$ is the set of possible actions within an environment [@WFYYPZ3N#Wang_Zhou_2020].
 With this simple algorithm for action selection, the exploration and exploitation of different actions is balanced, actions with high associated value and certainty will likely draw high values in the sampling procedure, actions with low expected value and high certainty will draw low values, and actions with high uncertainty can draw lower or higher values.
 Because the process must be performed for every state, tractability is limited by the number of states.
-In general terms, a solution for this is to consider the reward vector as a weighted average over past rewards, with a step-size parameter
+In general terms, a solution for this is to consider the reward vector as a weighted average over past rewards, with a step-size parameter $((0,1])$.
-$((0,1])$.
 The lower the value of this parameter the more weight is given to recent rewards, on the other hand, if it's closer to 1, then all the reward history is equally considered.
 More complex alternatives to this problem include modeling non-stationarity as Poisson arrival process that modifies the means rewards [@2S4JPDRG#Ghatak_2020], bayesian approaches to modulate past observed rewards [@VPX6THEN#Raj_Kalyani_2017], and explicitly modeling environment volatility in a bayesian setup [@BHR2NAEI#Behrens_Etal_2007].

 While this general model can work in non-stationary environments, it doesn't explicitly considers the belief of the current state based on the perceptual information received $p(o | s)$.
-To include this, a probability for every $o \in O$ by state is necessary, where $O$ is the set of all particular observations $o$.
+To include this, a probability for every $o \in O$ by state is necessary, where $O$ is the set of all particular observations
+$o$.
 To model state beliefs, the goal is to obtain the function that maps observations $o$ to action $a$, given an underlying model that relates states with observations.
 A hidden Markov model (HMM) represents this.
 HMM generates conditional probability distributions $p(o | s)$.
-Bayesian, among other methods for obtaining such model given only actions and observations has been proposed [@B9YLCVG6#Funamizu_Etal_2012;
-@XBHNGIHT#Yoon_Lee_Hovakimyan_2018; @TBQJ5HNA#Piray_Daw_2020], that allows us to explicitly model how an animal infers the current state given perceptual information.
+This allows us to explicitly model how an animal infers the current state given perceptual information [@B9YLCVG6#Funamizu_Etal_2012; @XBHNGIHT#Yoon_Lee_Hovakimyan_2018;
+@TBQJ5HNA#Piray_Daw_2020].

 In this section, we offered the elementary considerations for a model of food-seeking behavior in non-stationary environments, with uncertainty over action outcomes due to perceptual limitations.
 Thompson sampling was considered as the base for this due to its simplicity and elegance in balancing exploration/exploitation and including uncertainty in the decision process.
 The goal here was not to establish or to specify a complete model, but to provide a more formal framework to relate uncertainty with the exploration/exploitation dilemma and perceptual limitations discussed in the previous sections.
 In the next section we provide evidence on how uncertainty is computed following the framework presented above and introduce the reward prediction error as a simple process that could allow animals to compute uncertainty.

 ## Computing uncertainty